wp-plugins/oh-add-script-header-footer/readme.txt

 * added usage description

 = 1.3 =
-* add site wide header footer script (e.g. for Google analytics or remarketing code)
+* add site wide header footer script (e.g. for Google analytics or remarking code)

+= 1.3 =
+* add 2 new features:
+1. option to limit the script per post type - we added a checkbox in the option which give you the ability to select on which page \post \custom post type the header or footer script will be printed.
+2. option to exclude a  page \post \custom post type from header and or footer script. yo will find 2 new checkbox on each page which enable you to exclude the script from this individual page

 == Upgrade Notice ==